Why is this question important?

 What did we want to find out?

 We wanted to know whether chest imaging is accurate enough to diagnose COVID-19 in people with suspected infection.
-This is the first update of this review; in it we included studies in people with suspected COVID-19 only; we excluded studies in people with confirmed COVID-19.
+This is the second update of this review; in it, we included studies in people with suspected COVID-19 only; we excluded studies in people with confirmed COVID-19.

 What are chest imaging tests?